jpzonneveld/GCD-Project/codebook.md

 -----------------|------------
 Subject          | ID of the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 Activity         | Activity name.
-There are 6 different activities.

-> The six activities that are distinguished are:
+> The activities are dived in six categories:
 > * Walking
 > * Walking Upstairs
 > * Walking Downstairs